mongodb/docs/source/reference/mongofiles.rst

 .. option:: --version

-   Returns the version of the :option:`mongofiles` utility.
+   Returns the version of the :program:`mongofiles` utility.

 .. option:: --host <hostname><:port>

-   Specifies a resolvable hostname for the :option:`mongod` from which you want to export data.
-By default :option:`mongofiles` attempts to connect to a MongoDB process ruining on the localhost port number 27017.
+   Specifies a resolvable hostname for the :program:`mongod` from which you want to export data.
+By default :program:`mongofiles` attempts to connect to a MongoDB process ruining on the localhost port number 27017.

    Optionally, specify a port number to connect a MongboDB instance